atata-framework/atata-samples/README.md

   | [download](../../raw/master/_archives/DownloadFile.zip).
   Demonstrates how to configure downloads directory of Chrome and verify that file is downloaded.

-You are also able to clone the whole repository and open either `AtataSamples.VS2017.sln` or `AtataSamples.VS2019.sln` (depending on your Visual Studio) that contain all sample projects.
+You are also able to clone the whole repository and open `AtataSamples.sln` that contain all sample projects.

 ## License